 “Global investors and corporations should adhere to the model that political spats are no reason to get overly frightened or paralyzed.”

 John Vail, Chief Global Strategist for Nikko Asset Management, contributes a regular column to Forbes.com

 We think Japanese companies are poised for a pickup in capital expenditure, led by productivity enhancing investments.

 The ageing world presents significant savings and productivity challenges to this and subsequent generations of investors and workers.
 Change will no doubt remain a constant, as it has been throughout the last two centuries in particular.

 Our top Japanese Equity staff, including our CIO, report on how Corporate Governance remains on a strong upward trend, which should boost alpha for active managers and beta for the overall market via improvements in ROE and shareholder distributions.

-The Global Investment Committee remains optimistic about global economy and equity markets despite their recent strong equity rallies and increased political risks.
+The Global Investment Committee remains moderately optimistic about the global economy and equity markets, while being cautious on global bonds.